-We have incurred cumulative losses from inception through September 30, 2013 of approximately \$1.0 billion.
-We may continue to record losses as we incur sales and marketing costs related to the commercialization of Gattex and Revestive, pre-launch costs for Natpara and our expansion into the international market.
+We have incurred cumulative losses from inception through March 31, 2013 of approximately \$1.0 billion.
+We expect to continue to incur operating losses over the next several quarters as we launch Gattex and Revestive and incur sales and marketing costs, incur pre-launch and launch costs for Natpara in the U.S., invest in the development of our pipeline and pursue in-licensing opportunities.

-As a result of the marketing approval for Gattex, we will no longer expense manufacturing costs relating to this product as research and development expenses.
+As a result of the marketing approval for Gattex, Revestive and Preotact, we will no longer expense manufacturing costs relating to these products as research and development expenses.
 Instead, we will capitalize these costs as inventory as they are incurred.
 There will be no cost of goods sold associated with the sale of Gattex inventory that was on hand at the time of the FDA's approval of the NDA for Gattex.
 We expect that this will result in higher gross margins during the period that we sell off this supply than we will achieve once we begin selling Gattex that is manufactured after the date of the FDA's approval of our NDA for Gattex.
 Based on our current plans and assumptions, we believe that by the end of 2015, we will have sold off this supply of product on hand at the time of the FDA's approval of the NDA for Gattex.
-We expect that the higher gross margins for Gattex will be partially off-set by the full cost of goods sold for Revestive, which did not have any inventory expensed prior to approval.
-We also expect to record increased sales and incur additional marketing costs related to the commercialization of Gattex and Revestive, prelaunch costs for Natpara and our expansion into the international market.
+We also expect to record increased sales and incur additional marketing expenses relating to the commercialization of Gattex in the United States beginning in the first half of 2013.